Homemade Swojska Polish Kielbasa Recipes

 making-polish-sausage-homemade-kielbasa-and image

 Method:-.
 Prepare your hog casings as described in my article making homemade sausage.
 Make a rough dice out of the pork but and run the cubes of pork through your grinder using a 4mm plate.
-When done, place the ground …
+When done, place the ground meat back in the …

 From barbecue-smoker-recipes.com